 Malinowski was an anthropologist who worked in a culturally exotic location and in popular usages, ‘ethnography’ continues to be used as a short-hand for the study of ‘other cultures’.
 But in academic contexts, this was already an inadequate definition as far back as the 1930s, when members of the Chicago School of Ethnography started to do research on the streets of their own city.

 Ethnographic methods are still used today to study small isolated communities living very traditional lives.
 But they are also applied to the study of laboratories of scientists working on the human genome project.
-Although still strongly associated with anthropology, ethnographic methods are also now employed in a broad range of other academic disciplines and even used outside academic life by market researchers, advertising agencies and polling organisations.
+Although still strongly associated with anthropology, ethnographic methods are also now employed in a broad range of other academic disciplines and are even used outside academic life by market researchers, advertising agencies and polling organisations.

 ‘Ethnographic film’ and The Silent Time Machine